Bioacoustics: Sound production, detection, and use in animals

 Scientists in the field of bioacoustics are interested in anatomy and neurophysiology of organs involved in sound production and detection, including their shape, muscle action, and activity of neuronal networks involved.
 Of special interest is coding of signals with action potentials in the latter.

 But since the methods used for neurophysiological research are still fairly complex and understanding of relevant processes is incomplete, more trivial methods are also used.
 Especially useful is observation of behavioural responses to acoustic signals.
 One such response is phonotaxis – directional movement towards the signal source.
 By observing response to well defined signals in a controlled environment, we can gain insight into signal function, sensitivity of the hearing apparatus, noise filtering capability, etc.

 Biomass estimation

 Biomass estimation is a method of detecting and quantifying fish and other marine organisms using sonar technology.
 As the sound pulse travels through water it encounters objects that are of different density than the surrounding medium, such as fish, that reflect sound back toward the sound source.
 These echoes provide information on fish size, location, and abundance.
 The basic components of the scientific echo sounder hardware function is to transmit the sound, receive, filter and amplify, record, and analyze the echoes.
 While there are many manufacturers of commercially available "fish-finders," quantitative analysis requires that measurements be made with calibrated echo sounder equipment, having high signal-to-noise ratios.

+AI detection

+Perch is a pre-trained bioacoustic model that provides both accurate species classification for thousands of taxa and high-quality vector embeddings for transfer learning.
+Trained on a dataset spanning over 14,500 species including mammals and amphibians, it achieves state-of-the-art performance even in underwater environments like coral reefs, where it had almost no training data.